Am I an independent contractor or employee?

 Are you really

-an independent contractor?
+?
 According to the Department of Labor, most workers are, in fact, “employees”.
 Faced with constant pressure to cut costs, many companies have in recent years turned to the use of “independent contractors” to perform specialized or irregular work.
 The practice has become so common that many workers are misclassified as independent contractors,

 losing compensation and benefits to which they are entitled under the law.